Sean-Bradley/AWS-SNS-SMS-Webhook/README.md

 It uses Flask and Boto3

-You will need to create a IAM use in AWS, and copy it's access key and secret to the `sendsms.py` script
+You will need to create a IAM user in AWS, and copy it's access key and secret to the `sendsms.py` script

+Install and run this script on your Grafana server.

 Ubuntu 18.04
 ```bash